 Explore From Your Door And Create Your Own Adventures

-There are an amazing variety of routes from the farm to suit all ages and abilities.
+There are an amazing variety of routes from the camping pods on our farm in the Lake District to suit all ages and abilities.
 Wander down the lane to play pooh sticks from the old stone pack horse bridge, or adventure further afield with lots of great walks with truly stunning views.
 The loop 'Around the Top' is one of our favourites and takes roughly 1.5 to 2 hours.
 For longer walks head over Garbon via High Borrans.
 There are a number of routes that take you to the majestic Kentmere Reservoir or over into the neighbouring valley of Long Sleddale.
 Why not try Wainwright's favourite walk, the Kentmere Horseshoe, with magnificent views of Ullswater and High Street -approx 7 hours.

 There are also some lovely walks from Staveley, which makes a great combination with lunch out in the village